moisoni97/materialish-progress/README.md

 * matProg_circleRadius: dimension, the radius of the progress wheel, it will be ignored if you set fillRadius to true
 * matProg_fillRadius: boolean, set to true if you want the progress wheel to fill the whole layout
 * matProg_linearProgress: boolean, set to true if you want a linear animation on the determinate progress (instead of the interpolated default one).

-## Versions

-* 1.0 Initial release
-* 1.1 The default speed is closer to the default progress wheel in Lollipop.
-Removed unused icons.
-* 1.2 Interpolated determinate progress, a new option to set a linear progress (which was the default before)
-* 1.3 Added a prefix to the attributes to avoid collisions, new callback called when the progress changes in the determinate wheel.
-* 1.4 Improved callback, now receives a value which is rounded to two decimals
-* 1.5 Callback is called with a value of -1.0f in the indeterminate wheel every time the animation cycle finishes, updated Gradle and support libraries
-* 1.7 Animations are disabled when the system preferences have disabled animations

 License
 -------